minirust/minirust/spec/mem/pointer.md

     pub unpin: bool,
 }

+pub struct TupleHeadLayout {
+    /// The offset where the tail starts.
+    /// Also determines the size together with the tail size and padding to satisfy alignment.
+    head_end: Offset,

+    /// The minimal alignment of the head.
+    min_align: Align,
+    // FIXME: Figure out semantics.
+I think, even if this is Some, the min_align is still interesting, as it might be lower.
+    // packed_align: Option<Align>,
+}

 /// Describes how the size and align of the value can be determined. pub enum LayoutStrategy {
     /// The type is statically `Sized` with the given size and align.